 The Cell Energizing Effect of Creatine

-Due to its cell energizing effect and its ability to penetrate the skin the topical application of creatine should result in the improved energy metabolism of the skin cells.
-As an effect, a deep stimulation of the mitochondrial activity should be expected.
+Due to its cell-energizing effect and ability to penetrate the skin, the topical application of creatine should improve the skin cells' energy metabolism.
+A deep stimulation of the mitochondrial activity should be expected as an effect.
 An XTT assay with cultured human keratinocytes was performed to confirm this hypothesis.
 The test validated that the vitality of the cells treated with this energizing ingredient was enhanced.

-That "cell energizing effect" finally causes an increase of the cellular protein content, which was proven by the performance of a spectrophotometrical protein assay (Method of Bradford).
-It was found that creatine can raise protein synthesis up to ten-fold.
+That "cell energizing effect" finally causes an increase in the cellular protein content, which was proven by the performance of a spectrophotometrical protein assay (Method of Bradford).
+It was found that creatine can raise protein synthesis to ten-fold.

-It is well known that modulated ATP levels can influence the loss in the DNA synthesis capacity of cells.
-Due to its cell energizing effect, creatine stimulates DNA re-synthesis in cells damaged by UV irradiation.
-The effect has been evaluated on UV irradiated skin cells.
+It is well known that modulated ATP levels can influence the loss of the DNA synthesis capacity of cells.
+Due to its cell-energizing effect, creatine stimulates DNA re-synthesis in cells damaged by UV irradiation.
+The effect has been evaluated on UV-irradiated skin cells.
 Methylguanidoacetic acid can significantly reduce the number of sunburn cells induced by UV irradiation.

 Additional Benefits